-In my view, we can and should encourage technology as a career opportunity for everyone, regardless of their background or personal traits.
+In my view, we can and should encourage technology as a career opportunity for everyone – regardless of their background or preferences.
 The stereotype of a coder with an engineering background is too narrow.
 We also need professionals with business and humanitarian backgrounds, and of course we should not consider candidates on the basis of gender, ethnicity or sexual orientation.

 Within TietoEVRY, we have adopted a set of practices to foster diversity and inclusion.
 Our established programs – such as ‘Leadership as a service’ and ‘TeamWorks’ – are aimed at developing diverse teams and ensuring an ethical workplace culture.
 For example, our network of young professionals gets acquainted with various role models in the organisation.
 We also collaborate with different partners to increase digital equality, such as the ‘Startup Refugees’ work we do in Finland to improve asylum-seekers’ digital skills.

 Our recent initiative, the Polite Type, stands against cyberbullying and hate speech online.
 It is an open-source font that recognizes hate speech.
 We welcome everyone to test it and take this initiative forward.
 Join the movement via this link!

-TietoEVRY’s values of openness, trust and diversity are interwoven with our everyday work and interaction: our open doors enable collaboration, open ears facilitate transparency and curiosity, and an open mind drives us towards innovation.
-However, fostering an open, diverse and inclusive culture requires concrete, open actions and leading by example – even small changes can lead to big results.
+TietoEVRY’s values of openness, trust and diversity are interwoven with our everyday work and interactions.
+Fostering an open, diverse and inclusive culture requires concrete, honest actions and leading by example.
+Even small changes can lead to big results.

 Hanna Vuorikoski works as the Head of HR for TietoEVRY Finland.
 With around 3500 employees in 20 sites, Hanna focuses on designing and developing the desired culture, employee experience and leadership at TietoEVRY.
 She enjoys working in a diverse, multi-competency and multicultural organisation, and has a passion for turning business strategy into people actions.
 She is helping leaders and teams to meet their full potential with the support of modern HR.